BDC Hamburger Icon

 How to improve employee motivation

 There are many strategies that experts recommend to improve employee engagement and motivation.
-If you’re looking to boost motivation at your organization, these strategies can get you started.
+If you’re looking to boost motivation at your organization, these strategies can get you started:

-• Ask for (and act upon) employee feedback.
-One of the best ways to improve employee motivation is to simply ask for employee feedback on how you can make work more meaningful to them.
+• Ask for (and act upon) employee feedback: One of the best ways to improve employee motivation is to simply ask for employee feedback on how you can make work more meaningful to them.
 Listen to your staff and use their feedback to modify their responsibilities and strategies to capitalize on what motivates them.

-• Build positive manager-employee relationships.
-Not surprisingly, a major influencer on engagement and motivation is an employee’s manager.
+• Build positive manager-employee relationships: Not surprisingly, a major influencer on engagement and motivation is an employee’s manager.
 Consistent communication and feeling that managers are invested in them are linked to higher engagement.
 Have managers hold regular one-on-one meetings to form positive relationships with their subordinates and learn what motivates them.

-• Set clear employee expectations.
-A lack of clarity can lead to greater frustration for employees, resulting in lower motivation over time.
+• Set clear employee expectations: A lack of clarity can lead to greater frustration for employees, resulting in lower motivation over time.
 Instead, set and discuss clear employee expectations to eliminate those frustrations and improve motivation.

-• Focus on strengths over weaknesses.
-Focus on each employee’s strengths instead of weaknesses to find a good job and organizational fit for them.
+• Focus on strengths over weaknesses: Focus on each employee’s strengths instead of weaknesses to find a good job and organizational fit for them.
 This mindset helps employees grow and develop within their roles, and it encourages them to produce more and significantly better work.

-• Recognize your employees.
-Recognition can be a great motivator for employees.
+• Recognize your employees: Recognition can be a great motivator for employees.
 Consider creating a formal employee recognition program, as well as establishing a culture that informally celebrates employee “wins” as they happen in real time.

 By understanding the benefits of highly motivated employees and implementing specific strategies to make sure they stay that way, you’ll improve the culture of your business — as well as your bottom line.

-Alison Napolitano contributed to the writing and research in this article.
+Alison Napolitano contributed to this article.

-Skye Schooley, Senior Lead Analyst & Expert on Business Operations
+Written by: Skye Schooley, Senior Lead Analyst

 BDC Logo